python-discord/bot/report.md

 From this project, I learned how to work as a group to solve code issues.
 We discussed the direction of solving the problem and developed a plan in detail.
 This is a valuable practical experience.

 ## Overall experience (Zubair)
 From this project, I learned how to go about understanding large codebases to be able to contribute in a meaningful way.
 Working with an established project taught me how to integrate new features while maintaining existing code standards and patterns.

 Overall experience (Team)

-How did you grow as a team, using the Essence standard to evaluate yourself?
+### How did you grow as a team, using the Essence standard to evaluate yourself?
+According to the Essence standard, we meet all the requirements of the Performing state.
+However, there's some room for improvement.
+For instance, one requirement states 'The team continuously adapts to changing context', we found ourselves sometimes slow to adapt when facing implementation difficulties.
+This could have been improved with slightly better team communication.
+Despite these minor setbacks, we're generally satisfied with how our team functions and collaborates.

 Optional (point 6): How would you put your work in context with best software engineering practice?